Michael Heizer’s City Open to the Public

-Heizer’s work on City began in 1972 in Garden Valley, Nevada—which lies almost directly north of the quiet community of Alamo to the tune of about 60 miles.
-City, by Michael Heizer is out in the middle of Nevada’s mighty Great Basin—with Wayne E. Kirch Wildlife Management Area to the north, and the Mt.
-Irish Wilderness to the south.
-Other than that, it’s wide open in this part of the state, and falls within the boundary of Basin and Range National Monument.
-Despite having worked on this large scale land art project for nearly 50 years, his work here manages to continue to this day.
-Like his work at Double Negative, Michael Heizer’s City is designed on a massive scale, spanning a little more than a mile long, and a quarter of a mile wide, with some parts of the sculpture standing as tall as 80 feet high.
-Made from dirt, sand, rocks and concrete, City was formed in five phases, with each of the five phases containing its own substructures within.
+Despite having worked on this large-scale land art project for nearly 50 years, his work here manages to continue to this day.
+Like his work at Double Negative, Michael Heizer’s City is designed on a massive scale, spanning a little more than a mile long and a quarter of a mile wide, with some parts of the sculpture standing as tall as 80 feet high.
+Made from dirt, sand, rocks, and concrete, City was formed in five phases, each containing its own substructures within.

-Over the course of nearly 50 years City has cost nearly $25 million dollars to build, funded mostly through the Dia Art Foundation and Lannan Foundation.
-Though City is surrounded by state and federally owned land, the chunk of land City is situated on is privately owned by Heizer, which is closed to the public until completion.
+Over nearly 50 years City has cost nearly 25 million dollars to build, funded mainly through the Dia Art Foundation and Lannan Foundation.
+Though City is surrounded by state and federally-owned land, the chunk of land City is situated on is privately owned by Heizer.

 The Triple Aught Foundation has created a $30 million endowment to care for City in perpetuity, and moving forward; it will be overseen by a coalition of major art institutions, including Glenstone Museum, Crystal Bridges Museum of American Art, the Los Angeles County Museum of Art, and the New York Museum of Modern Art.

 City Michael Heizer Tickets